 The Partnership brings together key agencies across Bedfordshire to raise awareness, to deliver services and to work together to improve our local response to domestic abuse.
 At BDAP we work closely with local authorities and other agencies to provide services in the local area, we deliver a two-tier training programme for professionals who work with those affected by domestic abuse and we strive to bring all those agencies working locally together to ensure a coordinated response to domestic abuse.
 BDAP also coordinates the monthly Multi-Agency Risk Assessment Conferences (MARAC) and the Domestic Abuse Responder Scheme in Central Bedfordshire.

 What is a domestic abuse MARAC?

 MARAC stands for Multi-Agency Risk Assessment Conference.
-It is a meeting where agencies talk about the risk of serious harm to people experiencing domestic abuse in their area, and make safety plans to support those at most risk.
-The aim is to increase the safety and well-being of the adults and children involve, and reduce the risk of them becoming repeat victims.
+It is a meeting where agencies talk about the risk of serious harm to people experiencing domestic abuse in their area and make safety plans to support those at most risk.
+The aim is to increase the safety and well-being of the adults and children involved and reduce the risk of them becoming repeat victims.

 When and how do I refer to a MARAC?